ESPRI-Mod/nctime/sources/nctxck.rst.txt

 Check an on going simulation
 ****************************

+.. warning:: This option is only available if you run your simulation within the IPSL libICM framework.

 The "on-fly" mode allows to check an incomplete time axis which is by construct inconsistent with the end timestamp of the file name.
-To disable the corresponding test and check the on going time axis squareness use:
+To disable the corresponding test and check the on going time axis correctness use:

 .. code-block:: bash